 - Dust contaminated with oil and moisture

-Wet scrubbers, also known as air scrubbers, use water or another liquid to remove dust particles from the air.
-Wet scrubbers are a popular choice for potentially explosive or flammable materials or operations where the slurry made up of liquid and collected dust particles can be reused.
+Wet scrubbers, which are also called air scrubbers, utilize water or another liquid to remove dust particles from the air.
+They're a popular choice for operations involving potentially explosive or flammable materials or where the slurry consisting of liquid and collected dust particles can be reused.

 For more demanding applications with higher dust loading, Camfil’s Venturi is a more effective choice.
 It injects water, via a pump, into the inlet of the unit.
 Extremely high velocities are generated which create contact surfaces with the scrubbing liquid.
 The result is an effective mixing of the scrubbing liquid and the contaminated air stream.
 The particle-laden droplets are separated from the airstream by centrifugal force.